nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Help Command - Display Commands

-When executed, this command will execute a standard Final String containing all the commands available for the user to use, as well as the format they are meant to be written in.

-This same String is also displayed when an invalid command is used.

 #### Brief Description of Help Command

-#### Class Structure of Help Command
+- When executed, this command will execute a standard Final String containing all the commands available for the user to use, as well as the format they are meant to be written in.
+- This same String is also displayed when an invalid command is used.

-#### Implementation details for Help Command
+#### Command Syntax
+`help`

 #### Expected invalid commands for Help Command
+- `help 123`
+  - Shows help string
+  - Reason: the help command ignores the string after the initial `help` command
+- `hep` or `help123`
+  - Please enter a valid command.
+Shows help string
+  - Reason: Treated as an invalid command - shows the invalid command string which happens to be the help command

 <hr>